Jessica Ennis can win gold in 2016 and 2020, says coach

 He also pointed out that even small improvements in certain disciplines - the high jump, for example - could result in huge points gains.

-How Jessica Ennis won gold
+How Jessica Ennis won gold in 2012

 One discipline Minichiello is keen to concentrate on is the long jump.
 Stress fractures in her right foot caused Ennis to pull out of the Beijing Olympics and spend the next 12 months learning how to take off from her left foot.